Together-Java/ElevatorEvent/Introduction/Overview/task.md

 ### Role

-Additionally, submissions will be graded and the top users are awarded with the fancy '_Ruler of Elevators_' role and a shiny badge!
+Additionally, submissions will be graded, and the top users are awarded with the fancy '_Ruler of Elevators_' role and a shiny badge!

 ![role and badge](https://i.imgur.com/Uvg0WlA.png)